The case of Albert DeSalvo, the suspected Boston Strangler, lends new meaning to the words “sketchy” and “star chamber justice.”

 Decades later, it was said to be untestable because of its state of physical deterioration.
 The authorities state that all of the other physical evidence in The Strangler murders has also deteriorated to the point that it’s beyond testing.

 As noted, there were far too many dubious sketchy Star Chamber actors involved for this to be what it seemed.
 In my research, I can’t ever recall so many spooks involved in a single case other than perhaps the JFK assassination.
-Thus, it’s hard to accept that DeSalvo was an independent character in this drama.
+Thus, it’s hard to accept that DeSalvo was an independent or lone character in this crime spree.

 Were women murdered in Boston by a terror Gladio team similar to the Brabant Killers in Belgium?
 Was this then organized around a serial killer patsy boogeyman for greater effect?
 DeSalvo was going to prison anyway.